fede183/notes/NotesAWS.md

 ## AWS Marketplace
 AWS Marketplace(opens in a new tab) is a digital catalog that includes thousands of software listings from independent software vendors.
 You can use AWS Marketplace to find, test, and buy software that runs on AWS.

-## QA

-Which action can you perform with consolidated billing?

-Combine usage across accounts to receive volume pricing discounts.

-Which pricing tool is used to visualize, understand, and manage your AWS costs and usage over time?

-AWS Cost Explorer

-Which pricing tool enables you to receive alerts when your service usage exceeds a threshold that you have defined?

-AWS Budgets

-Your company wants to receive support from an AWS Technical Account Manager (TAM).
-Which support plan should you choose?

-Enterprise

-Which service or resource is used to find third-party software that runs on AWS?

-AWS Marketplace

 # Migration and Innovation

 ## Six core perspectives of the Cloud Adoption Framework